-It is up to the patient if she wants to undergo these additional surgeries.
+It is up to the patient if they want to undergo these additional surgeries.
 Usually, the surgeons plan the sequence of procedures.

 They consider that these involve other surgical specialties and departments.
 During phalloplasty and similar operations, urologists, plastic reconstruction surgeons, and gynecologists collaborate.

-In choosing between these surgeons, the patient should think about her ability to bear children and get satisfied sexually.
+In choosing between these surgeons, the patient should think about their ability to bear children and get satisfied sexually.

 Surgeons have different techniques in performing phalloplasty.
 These depend on where the skin grafts come from and how they compose the new penis.

 Throughout the development of this procedure, the grafts have come from the thighs and abdomen.
 Currently, surgeons typically take the skin from the forearm.

 In this procedure, the surgeon grafts the skin from the patient’s forearm.
 Then, they will attach the nerves and vessels from this skin to the new phallus.
 This process is so delicate, precise, and microscopic.

 This form of phalloplasty is famous because the new penis is sensitive and realistic.
 Moreover, radial forearm free-flap phalloplasty allows for erection pumps and more implants.